Business & Entrepreneurial Services at M State is offering credit-based courses this fall starting Oct. 11.

 "We're excited to have Bryan join the BES group," said G.L.
 Tucker, dean of CTS and BES.
 "His experience with instruction and family businesses fits with our goal of looking for additional synergies between BES and all areas of M State."

 BES provides both credit-based courses and workshops and training opportunities designed to strengthen new and existing businesses.
-BES was instrumental in the start-up of incubators in Detroit Lakes, Frazee, Hawley, New York Mills and Perham, and it supports The Hive, an innovative incubator marketing agency co-op on the Detroit Lakes campus.
+BES was instrumental in the start-up of incubators in Detroit Lakes and Hawley and it supports The Hive, an innovative incubator marketing agency co-op on the Detroit Lakes campus.

 Tucker said BES stakeholders will have the opportunity to be involved in the discussions as a long-range strategy is developed for BES during the coming months.